Summary of Product Characteristics Updated 05-Aug-2020 | Martindale Pharma, an Ethypharm Group Company

 Increased plasma levels of flecainide have been reported with co-administration of amiodarone.
 The flecainide dose should be reduced accordingly and the patient closely monitored.

-This medicine contains 200mg of benzyl alcohol in each 10ml syringe Benzyl alcohol may cause allergic reactions.
+This medicine contains 200mg of benzyl alcohol in each 10ml syringe.
+Benzyl alcohol may cause allergic reactions.
+The minimum amount of benzyl alcohol at which toxicity may occur is not known with an increased risk in young children due to accumulation.

 Drugs inducing “Torsade de Pointes” or prolonging the QT interval

-Combined therapy with the following drugs which prolong the QT interval is contra- indicated (see section 4.3) due to the increased risk of torsades de pointes; for example:
+Combined therapy with the following drugs which prolong the QT interval is contra- indicated (see section 4.3) due to the increased risk of torsade de pointes; for example:

 • Class Ia anti-arrhythmic drugs e.g. quinidine, procainamide, disopyramide